jepez90/holbertonschool-higher_level_programming/0x0D-SQL_introduction/README.md

 # Project: 0x0D.
 SQL - Introduction

-> In this project, you will find excercises about SQL.
+> In this project, you will find excercises about basic sintax and queries of SQL.

 ## Files in this Folder: